TGIF! Translation: Thank Goodness It's Frappuccino (Happy Hour, that is). Now that the weather...

 - All drivers of rented vehicles must also submit a Driver Release Form to ensure their driving records is in compliance with University standards.
 Please complete this form at least three weeks prior to your trip.

 Please consult the Director/Associate Director of Student Activities to be sure that your student group is in compliance with the following University policies:

 - If a student organization wishes to co-sponsor an event with an organization outside of Boston University, all arrangements and financial transactions must be completed through the student organization’s Student Activities Business Office account.
 All profits or proceeds from the event must go into the student organization’s account and cannot be used as a donation or profit split with the outside organization.
-In the case that the outside organization is a registered 501(c)3 with nonprofit status, the student organization may make a donation of a previously agreed-upon amount, provided they take the proper steps beforehand with Student Activities.
+In the case that the outside organization is a registered 501(c)3 with nonprofit status, the student organization may make a donation based on sales, provided they take the proper steps beforehand with Student Activities.

 - The registered student organization assumes responsibility for all aspects of the event, and must take measures to ensure that all policies and regulations of Boston University are followed, especially by outside organizations or vendors.
 To assist with this: